KKleinbeck/titled_page_view/README.md

  ## Interface

  `TitledPageView` is build around Flutter's [`PageView`](https://docs.flutter.io/flutter/widgets/PageView-class.html).
-Therefore, many have the same name and work exactly the same.
+Therefore, many options have the same name and work exactly the same.
 The only two additional options are `fadeEffect` and `controlButtons`, which add optional fading effects and controls to the title, respectively.
 Currently, both the fade animation and the buttons (`chevron_left`/`chevron_right`) are hard coded.
 Lastly, the code is